ValentinVr/OpenWhisk_Project/README.md

 ## Description

-The goal of our project is to create a Fonction-as-a-service (FaaS) environment using OpenWhisk.
-Moreover, codes written in Java, Python, Node.js and PHP and external resources such as RabbitMQ and MariaDB must be supported by our FaaS environment.
+The goal of this project is to create a Fonction-as-a-service (FaaS) environment using OpenWhisk.
+Moreover, codes written in Java, Python, Node.js and PHP and external resources such as RabbitMQ and MariaDB must be supported by the FaaS environment.

 ## Requirements